Bachfischer/bachfischer.github.io/_pages/reading_list.md

 ## 2024

+* **Modern Wisdom, Ancient Roots** by *Srikumar S. Rao*
+> A collection of short life lessons that can help you develop mental models for success and happiness in life.
+Very well-written and inspiring read, and some of the stories that Srikumar is narrating in his book have encouraged me to reflect quite deeply.
 * **The Five Dysfunctions of a Team** by *Patrick Lencioni*
 > An entertaining fable about how to build and develop highly-functioning teams.
 The book can serve as a playbook for "what to get right" when it comes to trust, accountability and joint commitment to results.
 * **Radical Candor** by *Kim Scott*